There’s a lot that goes into moving home that you don’t initially think about when putting together a moving checklist.

 While there are some things you can let fall to the wayside, there’s one thing you can’t let slip from your mind, and that’s the disconnection and subsequent reconnection of your utilities.

-This process can be overwhelming, as the current providers you use before the move may not be as accessible for your new address (unless you're not moving very far, in which this should be a seamless process).
+This process can be overwhelming, as the current providers you used before the move may not be as accessible for your new address (unless you’re not moving very far, in which should be a seamless process).

 Thankfully, at MyConnect, we know a thing or two about utilities and are more than happy to take the reigns from here, as well as explain how to disconnect and reconnect your utilities when moving.

 Connect all your utilities in just 8 minutesConnect your Utilities

 Disconnecting Your Energy Connection

 When it comes to utilities, the power won’t simply stop running once you leave with all your belongings.